woooil/CS496-w2/Readme.md

 </div>

 Login & Signup Page
-- Checks mulitple id and nickname.
+- Checks duplicate id and nickname.
 - Login with Kakao by using Kakao SDK.
 - Stores hashed passwords in a database.
 - Supports automatic login using SharedPrefManager.